 Beneficial Nutrients to Consume

 Low levels of both Vitamin A and zinc in the body can aid in the prevalence of acne on the skin.
 Both these nutrients are beneficial in fighting off infections in the body, such as the infections of inflammatory acne.
-There are many other supplements that can be taken orally however it is good to know the systemic reason/root cause of the acne prior to their consumption.
+Many other supplements can be taken orally however it is good to know the systemic reason/root cause of acne before their consumption.
 The supplements listed below are overall beneficial for any root cause of acne.

 Vitamin A– Retinol form (unless pregnant – in which case no more than 5000 IU) a maintenance level of 5000-10000 IU until a difference is seen, do not take for a prolonged time.

 Beta-carotene, the plant source of vitamin A can be found in yellow, orange and dark green vegetables.
 Retinol, the animal source of vitamin A can be found in fish liver oil, egg yolks and milk products.

 Before supplementing with Vitamin A (outside of a multi-vitamin) it is good to gently cleanse the liver and supplement with probiotics.
 Beta-carotene the plant food source of vitamin a is converted to retinol within the liver and small intestine, if they are not working optimally this will not occur, so it is important to have them working effectively to ensure that all food sources of vitamin A are being properly utilized – thus properly aiding the body.

 Zinc Citrate– zinc is a great acne treatment, a dosage between 50-60 mg daily can make a big difference.
 Start with zinc before trying Vitamin A. Often this is the main nutrient that is depleted in the body as it is the number one deficiency in food.
 It is also depleted from the body as a result of taking the birth control pill and through excessive alcohol consumption.

-Zinc can be found naturally in most animal good, oysters and fish, red meat and liver as well as poultry.
-Although best absorbed through animal source it is also found in whole grains, legumes, brazil nuts, pumpkin seeds, ginger root and mustard seed.
+Zinc can be found naturally in most animal goods, oysters and fish, red meat and liver as well as poultry.
+Although best absorbed through animal source it is also found in whole grains, legumes, brazil nuts, pumpkin seeds, ginger root, and mustard seed.